gigo6000/rickfinder/README.md

     <img src="https://i.imgur.com/iMrHn4S.gif">
 </p>

-This is sample app using React Hooks.
+This is a sample app using React Hooks.
 It allows you to search for Rick and Morty characters from the [Rick and Morty API](https://rickandmortyapi.com/).

 ## Usage